-A simple and delicious one-pot vegan pilaf dish with brown rice and lentils, mushrooms and lots of spices.
+This simple and delicious one-pot vegan pilaf is made with brown rice, lentils, mushrooms, and lots of spices.
+It is perfect for a hearty and flavorful meal.

-The recipe for this one-pot vegan pilaf couldn't be easier.
-Or healthier.
-A pot full of rice, lentils, and vegetable, nicely spiced and so easy to put together.
+The recipe for this one-pot vegan pilaf couldn't be easier or healthier.
+It's a pot full of rice, lentils, and vegetables, nicely spiced and so easy to put together.

 Ingredients

-- I've cooked this rice dish with both brown and red lentils over the years.
-I love both versions, but keep in mind that they are quite different in taste and consistency.
+Lentils: I've made this rice dish with both brown and red lentils over the years, and I love both versions, though they differ in taste and texture.
+Brown lentils hold their shape during cooking, resulting in a well-defined, chewy, and hearty dish.

 How to serve?

-- I love serving this rice with lentils with kimchi or other pickled vegetables like pickled green tomatoes, sweet and sour zucchini or gherkins.
+I love serving this rice with lentils with kimchi or other pickled vegetables, such as pickled green tomatoes, sweet and sour zucchini pickles, or gherkins.

 One-Pot Vegan Pilaf